-In the absence of SMUP designation, and regardless of whether people with disabilities are designated as a SMUP, people with disabilities must also be designated as a 'Health Disparity Population' under the Minority Health and Health Disparities Research and Education Act of 2000 (MHHDREA).
+In the absence of SMUP designation, and regardless of whether people with disabilities are designated as a SMUP, in September 2023, the National Institutes of Health announced and began to implement that people with disabilities were designated as a "Health Disparity Population" under the Minority Health and Health Disparities Research and Education Act of 2000 (MHHDREA).
 Under that Act, the Director of the National Institute on Minority Health and Health Disparities (the Institute), after consultation with the Director of the Agency for Healthcare Research and Quality, may designate a population as a health disparity population if there is a significant disparity in the overall rate of disease incidence, prevalence, morbidity, mortality, or survival rates in the population as compared to the health status of the general population.
-While the Institute is required to give "priority consideration to determining whether minority groups qualify as health disparity populations," 17 the designation is available to any population determined to have significant health disparities.
-18